 Muddy eats: The King’s Head, Spratton

-The thing about the King’s Head is, most people fall a little bit in love with it after their first trip and it has diners re-visiting again and again.
+The thing about the King’s Head is most people fall a little bit in love with it after their first trip and it has diners re-visiting again and again.
 Plus it’s more than just a pub.
-It has a coffee shop, it hosts Murder Mystery events – hosts any type of group event really – whilst also having a bloomin’ delicious restaurant!
+It has a coffee shop, it hosts Murder Mystery events – hosts any type of group event really – while also having a bloomin’ delicious restaurant.
+It’s a true Northamptonshire gem that delivers on both the food and warm, friendly hospitality.

 From a relaxed coffee shop atmosphere throughout breakfast and lunch to a more fine dining experience in the evening, it still has a pretty laid-back feel.
 The Artisan décor gives a warm and calm welcome, reflected throughout the venue, so even the private dining doesn’t feel too posh.
 The staff are smiley and welcoming and are happy to help.